5trange/QuoraBypass/README.md

 # QuoraBypass
-Bypasses the Quora login prompt.
+An addon for Mozilla Firefox that bypasses the Quora login prompt.